 The unique number you must use to access your account at an ATM or make a purchase with a debit card.
 Your ATM number should always be kept confidential.

 Regulation E carries out the purposes of the Electronic Funds Transfer Act, which establishes the basic rights, liabilities and responsibilities of consumers who use electronic fund transfer services and of financial institutions that offer these services.
 The primary objective of the Act and Regulation E is the protection of individual consumers engaging in electronic fund transfers.Electronic fund transfer systems include automated teller machine transfers, telephone bill-payment services, point-of-sale (POS) terminal transfers in stores, and preauthorized transfers from or to a consumer's account (such as direct deposit and Social Security payments).
 The term "electronic funds transfer" (EFT) generally refers to a transaction initiated through an electronic terminal, telephone, computer, or magnetic tape that instructs a financial institution either to credit or to debit a consumer's account.

-When you do not have enough available funds in your account to cover an item and we decline to pay and return the item unpaid, we will charge a NSF:Returned Item Fee for each returned item.
-View your Deposit Agreement and DisclosuresDeposit Agreement and Disclosures and Personal Schedule of FeesPersonal Schedule of Fees for additional information.
+A returned item occurs when you do not have enough available funds in your account to cover an item and we return the item unpaid.
+Please refer to the Deposit Agreement and DisclosuresDeposit Agreement and Disclosures and Personal Schedule of FeesPersonal Schedule of Fees for more details.

 A deposit account that generally earns higher interest than a checking account and limits you to no more than a total of 6 automatic or preauthorized transfers, telephone transfers or payments (including check, draft and point-of-sale transactions, if checks or debit cards are allowed on the account) from a savings account each monthly statement cycle.

 The interest calculated only on the principal funds that have been deposited in the account; no interest is earned on interest that has already been earned on the principal.